mcpower/aoc-leaderboard-viewer/README.md

 - show "cursor-tick" on the y-axis like in OneForEachMember
 - show ticks for all the data points the currently hovered x-line (the (day,star) tuple)
-- show names somewhere and on hover show only the one hovered member
+- on hover of names in legend, show only the one hovered member

 OneForEachMember:
 - in addition to the "cursor-tick", show tick for the currently hovered x-line